Product Lifecycle and End of Life Policy¶

 Plixer is committed to providing customers with market leading products and solutions.
-Periodically, it becomes necessary to discontinue older products, for technology and/or business reasons.
+Periodically, as part of the product lifecycle, it becomes necessary to discontinue older products, for technology and/or business reasons.

 |Product||Version||End of Sale date||End of Support date||Successor|